-Piero Visconti is a Research Scholar with the Ecosystem Services and Management program (ESM) at IIASA and an honorary research fellow with the Centre for Biodiversity and Environment Research, UCL, and the Institute of Zoology of the Zoological Society of London as well as an Academic Visitor with the University of Cambridge Conservation Science Group.
+Piero Visconti is the Leader of the Biodiversity, Ecology, and Conservation (BEC) Research Group at IIASA and an honorary research fellow with the Centre for Biodiversity and Environment Research, UCL, and the Institute of Zoology of the Zoological Society of London as well as an Academic Visitor with the University of Cambridge Conservation Science Group.
 He co-supervises PhD students at each of these institutions.

 Dr. Visconti completed a PhD in Conservation Planning between James Cook University and the Global Mammal Assessment programme (GMA) at Sapienza University of Rome jointly in 2011.
 From 2011 to 2012, he was a postdoc at the University of Rome and thereafter at the Microsoft Research Cambridge Computational Ecology group and at UNEP-WCMC from 2015 to 2016.
 His research during this period focused on understanding species responses to land-use and climate change and projecting these responses under future global change scenarios.
 For this research, he developed analytical methods that integrate statistical models of distribution and abundance of species that use presence data and species' life-history traits, with expert-based information on species habitat preferences.
 While at Microsoft, he also developed methods to enable planning of conservation interventions under severe uncertainty, and methods to survey species' cost-efficiently borrowing sampling techniques from computer science.

 He has been a joint Research Fellow at UCL-CBER and ZSL-IoZ, where he worked on normative scenarios for biodiversity and stress-testing alternative visions for area-based conservation targets that could replace the Aichi Biodiversity targets 5 and 11.